DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/plugin-overview.md

 The following plugins implement additional features:

 - `Animation` - animates all the chart's series when they first appear on-screen
-- `EventTracker` - handles series click and hover
+- `EventTracker` - allows you to handle a click on a point or series
-- `HoverState` - handles series hover
+- `HoverState` - implements the *hovered* state for points and series
-- `SelectionState` - handles series selection
+- `SelectionState` - implements point and series selection

 ## Data Processing Plugins